qbitroot/desktoplapse/README.md

 # desktoplapse
 Linux command-line interface tool for recording desktop into a fast-motion `.mp4` video.
+You can specify many options, such as quality, size, speed, FPS and others.

 # Installation
 Firstly, you need Python 3 and `python3-pip`.
 Then, install ffmpeg (`sudo apt install ffmpeg` for Debian-based GNU/Linux distribution).
 My script uses ffmpeg for stitching captured frames into one video.
 Then clone this repository and go to its folder: `git clone https://github.com/gangural/desktoplapse; cd desktoplapse`.
 Install Python dependencies from requirements file: `sudo pip3 install -r requirements.txt`.
 That's it!